gizmo/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image13]

-As part of the pipeline cell 18 perform the above steps in the function process_image() which takes as input an image file that is fed in by VideoFileClip.fl function.
+As part of the pipeline cell 18 perform the above steps in the function process_image() which takes as input an image file that is fed in by VideoFileClip.fl_image() function.

 ---